 The tri-tip for many years was added to the ground beef pile, and as such it’s relatively unknown compared to Sirloin steaks or the Rib-eye.

-Nowadays, due to most meat being cut and packaged en-masse by big manufacturers, pretty much every cut is available and will turn up at both supermarkets and butchers alike.
+Nowadays, due to most meat being cut and packaged en-masse by big manufacturers, pretty much every cut is available and will turn up at both supermarkets and butchers alike, which is great for us because tri-tip truly is one of the greatest smoking meats, or if portioned off into steaks it’s one of the best steaks for grilling.

-Back in 1950’s California, a handful of butchers began spit roasting the tri-tip alongside ready to go Hamburgers, and it quickly became a new favorite and lucrative ‘grab and go’ hot food offering for the masses.
+Back in the 1950s California, a handful of butchers began spit roasting the tri-tip alongside ready to go Hamburgers, and it quickly became a new favorite and lucrative ‘grab and go’ hot food offering for the masses.

 Once word got out, people then started to ask for it as a joint that they could cook at home for friends and family, and it was then that the tri-tip love affair began.